Rebekah Vardy vs Coleen Rooney: A breakdown of their courthouse style

 Both women wore smart, dark-hued ensembles for the first day of court proceedings.

-Rooney arrived in a black suit, featuring a blazer with statement shoulders, worn over a navy-blue t-shirt.
-She wore a slip-on Gucci Princetown mule on one foot, sporting a foot brace on the other.
+Rooney arrived in a £1,565 Mugler blazer with statement shoulders, worn over a navy-blue t-shirt.
+She wore a slip-on Gucci Princetown mule (£615) on one foot, sporting a foot brace on the other.

 Last month, Mail Online reported she was wearing the brace after suffering a fracture from a fall at home.

 Vardy appeared in court wearing a navy midi-dress by British-Canadian designer Edeline Lee.
-The full-sleeved dress features statement white buttons and a belted waist.
-She accessorised with white court shoe heels and large Dior sunglasses.
+The full-sleeved dress retails for £890 and features statement white buttons and a belted waist.
+She accessorised with white court shoe heels and large £320 Dior sunglasses.

 Day 2

-Rooney looked to the high-street for her second day appearance, opting for a short, black and white printed dress from Zara.
+Rooney looked to the high street for her second day appearance, opting for a short, black and white printed dress from Zara which retails for £32.99.
 She accessorised with a patent black Chanel loafer and matching handbag.

-Vardy arrived in a full black look, including a high-neck maxi dress from Prada, worn under a matching blazer.
+Vardy arrived in a full black look, including a high-neck maxi dress from Prada (£1,780), worn under a matching £1,245 blazer from Alexander McQueen.
 She completed the look with a black Givenchy Antigona tote bag and sunglasses.

+Louisa Rogers, a lecturer on Fashion Communication at Northumbria University, tells The Independent she thinks Rooney chose to wear the Zara dress to portray a “more relatable and wholesome image”, while “Vardy feels more unforgiving, opting to keep her black sunglasses on to depersonalise herself”.

+“Vardy’s look overall is more polished and more tailored – even her hair being slicked back in a low ponytail gives off an aura of business-like detachment,” she says.

 Day 3